Awesome Apps for the Music Room to teach High vs. Low Sounds

 #1 Tune Train – FREE

-The App itself is pretty easy to use and has a variety of levels to try out.
-I could see this working as a full class activity at first or with younger learners and turning into a small group or station activity (assuming you have the technology and parameters set up for this).
-Best of all, this comes with a teachers guide tutorial and doesn’t ask you to sign in to a program or have a link away to the App home or a related webpage.
+The TuneTrain app itself is pretty easy to use and has a variety of levels to try out.
+I could see this working as a full class activity at first where you display/mirror your iPad on an interactive whiteboard or digital projector.
+You could also use this with younger learners as a small group or station activity (assuming you have the technology and parameters set up for this).
+Best of all, this comes with a teachers guide tutorial and doesn’t ask you to sign in to a program.

 Again, I like this game because I could see using this as a whole group instruction activity with younger folks or putting it as a center activity with older kids.
-I like that it does not give you buttons or links that would take you to a web browser or sister site.
+I like that the app does not give you buttons or links that would take you to a web browser or sister site.
+Instead all the action stays on the iPad and this particular app.
 That means that if I put the iPad in kid hands and walk away that this App will not accidentally take them away from the activity unless they intentionally leave the app and navigate away.

 #3 Dust Buster – FREE